Bardtinova/rsschool-cv/cv.md

 - **Discord** bardtinova#7804

 ### Briefly about myself:
 I graduated from the Pedagogical University.
 She worked as a computer science teacher.
 I can make decisions and I can solve problems.
 I have developed communication skills.
 I like mitting people and helping them.
 My people skills are my greatest strength.
 I find it easy to connect with almost anyone, and I often know how to empathize with others in an appropriate way.
 I like working in a team.
+Teamwork is important to me.

 I’m interested in Web Development because this occupation provides endless possibilities for professional growth, besides there’s a huge amount of free high quality resources for self-education and a large community of developers.